-Given a scoring rule $r$, a \textit{self-improving AI algorithm} $\mathcal{A}$ optimizes $J(\Pi):=\mathbb{E}[r(y(\Phi(\Pi), x))]$ through iteratively analyzing the previous history, proposing a new prompt, and observing its noisy score.
-Formally, starting from the initial prompt $\Pi_0$, a self-improving AI algorithm proceeds in discrete optimization iterations, indexed by $t = 1,2,\ldots$; at the beginning of iteration $t$, the algorithm has access to the history of past prompts and their observed scores, then selects a new prompt $\Pi_t$, deploys the corresponding system outcome $\Phi(\Pi_t)$, and receives a score feedback on its performance.
-We define the score $s_t$ of prompts $\Pi_t$ as the empirical average reward at $t$, i.e.,
+\paragraph{Self-improving AI algorithm:} Given a scoring rule $r$, a \textit{self-improving AI algorithm} $\mathcal{A}$ optimizes $J(\pi):=\mathbb{E}[r(y(\Phi(\pi), x))]$ by iteratively analyzing the previous history, proposing a new prompt, and observing its noisy score.
+Formally, starting from the initial prompt $\pi_0$, a self-improving AI algorithm proceeds in discrete optimization iterations, indexed by $t = 1,2,\ldots$; at the beginning of iteration $t$, the algorithm has access to the history of past prompts and their observed scores, then selects a new prompt $\pi_t$, deploys the corresponding candidate solution $\Phi(\pi_t)$, and receives a score feedback on its performance.
+We define the score $s_t$ of the prompt $\pi_t$ as the empirical average reward at $t$, i.e.,

 where $L$ denotes the number of input samples $x_t^{(l)}$ we evaluate for each $t$.
-Note that we compare the performance of algorithms in terms of the progress of $s_t$ across iterations $t$.
+Note that we compare the performance of self-improving algorithms in terms of the progress of $s_t$ across iterations $t$.